simonlindholm/decomp-permuter/README.md

 build_system = "ninja"
 ```
 Then `import.py` should work as expected if `build.ninja` is at the root of the project.

+All of the possible randomizations are assigned a weight value that affects the frequency with which the randomization is chosen.
+The default set of weights is specified in `default_weights.toml` and vary based on the targeted compiler.
+These weights can be overridden by modifying `settings.toml` in the input directory.

 The .c file may be modified with any of the following macros which affect manual permutation: